FreshCoder335/Hello-World/README.md

 {Important!
 Do not say in this section that this is college assignment.
 Talk about what you are trying to accomplish as a software engineer to further your learning.}

-{Practice file Called HelloWorld}
+Practice file Called HelloWorld

-{Ensuring Github repository pushing is working}
+Ensuring Github repository pushing is working

 {Provide a link to your YouTube demonstration.
 It should be a one minute demo of the software running and a walkthrough of the code.}